timwis/choo-starter/README.md

 # choo-starter
 A basic starter app for playing around with [choo](https://choo.io) on [glitch](https://glitch.com).

-First, click the `Remix this` button on the glitch interface to make a copy of this project that you can edit.

 ## Files
 - `index.js` The entry point for the application; where the code lives.
 - `index.html` The HTML file used to serve the application